SunstriderEmu/sunstrider-legacy/README.md

 ## Main features

+* Close to TrinityCore
+You can think of this core as TrinityCore on TBC.
+Over the years all majors systems were rewritten using TC as a base.
+This allows us to continuously make us of the TrinityCore recent developments and have a dev-friendly core using the well known infrastructure of TC.
+When a system has been imported from TC, differences (either improvements or TBC adaptations) with original TC are usually highlighted by comments.
 * Mostly open source
 With the exception of instance and creatures scripts, as well as the AntiCheat.
 * Automated testing system
 Our star feature!
 Mainly used for spells at the moment.
 * [Continuous integration](https://travis-ci.org/ValorenWoW/sunstrider-core)
 Including tests results!
-* Close to TrinityCore
-Over the years all majors systems were rewritten using TC as a base.
-This allows us to continuously enjoy TrinityCore recent developments and have a dev-friendly core using the well known infrastructure of TC.
-Most importantly, spells, map and instances systems are up to date.
-When a system has been imported from TC, differences (either improvements or BC adaptations) with original TC are usually highlighted by comments.
 * Dynamic spawn system (see [here](https://github.com/TrinityCore/TrinityCore/pull/19056))
 * Scripts and tests can be compiled in dynamic libraries and reloaded on runtime (see [here](https://trinitycore.atlassian.net/wiki/spaces/tc/pages/18874377/Using+the+script+hotswapping+system))
 * Improved VMaps and MMaps